Last Updated on December 13, 2021 by Oddmund Groette

 You can’t eliminate the risk that your trading strategies stop working, but you can prepare for it and minimize the risk.

-You do this by making proper backtests with many months of incubation testing in a demo account, you diversify into strategies by trading different assets and time frames, and you look for trading edges where you can have a sustainable edge.
+You avoid or minimize trading strategies stop working by making proper backtests with many months of incubation testing in a demo account, you diversify into strategies by trading different assets and time frames, and you look for trading edges where you can have a sustainable edge.